leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    :Tool:      :menuselection:`Toolbar --> Clay Strips`

 Similar to the *Clay* brush, but it uses a cube to define the brush area of influence rather than a sphere.

+Tip Roundness
+   Factor to control how round the brush is, a value of zero will make the brush square.
+   Note, the :doc:`Brush Falloff </sculpt_paint/brush/falloff>`
+   is only applied to the rounded portions of the brush.

 Layer